mvcdigital/blisscakeart/src/content/gallery/_index.md

   - title: Cake International Entry 2023
     text: 3 tier under the sea themed cake
     bullets:
-      - bullet: "This was my entry for Cake International 2023.
-3 tier hand painted under the sea themed cake, with a range of fish and coral in a mix of bright colours.
-3D fondant features on certain fish and the turtle modelled to give life to the cake. "
+      - bullet: This was my entry for Cake International 2023
+      - bullet: "3 tier hand painted under the sea themed cake, with a range of fish and coral in a mix of bright colours.
+3D modelled fondant features on certain fish and the turtle to give life to the cake "
     images:
       - image: /images/uploads/ci-square-version.jpg
         primary: true